GLOBAL MARKETS-Stocks, oil falter on Omicron, Biden spending plan setbacks

 By Jessica DiNapoli

-NEW YORK, Dec 20 (Reuters) - U.S. stocks fell Monday morning, pushed lower by surging Omicron coronavirus cases and a possible fatal blow to a $1.75 trillion U.S. domestic spending bill, with oil prices sliding more than 5%.
+NEW YORK, Dec 20 (Reuters) - U.S. stocks fell by more than 1% on Monday, pressured downward by surging Omicron coronavirus cases and a possible fatal blow to a $1.75 trillion U.S. domestic spending bill, with oil prices sliding more than 3%.

-U.S. stock indexes retreated more than 1% on Monday as positive COVID-19 case counts rose, European nations and Britain weighed new restrictions to limit the spread and President Joe Biden's investment bill hit a significant setback.
+U.S. stock indexes retreated more than 1% as positive COVID-19 case counts rose, Britain warned of tightening coronavirus curbs to limit the spread and President Joe Biden's investment bill hit a significant setback.
+U.S. COVID cases have risen 50% this month.

-Investors feared that new retrictions would weigh on fuel demand, sending oil prices lower.
+Investors feared that new restrictions would weigh on fuel demand, sending oil prices lower.

 "It was kind of a triple whammy on the economy over the weekend - Omicron, the Fed, and taking the fiscal initiative off the table," said Jack Ablin, chief investment officer at Cresset Capital Management.
 "The market is taking a hit.
 I think it’s an economic reset that investors are kind of gauging."